FranklinZuniorr/template-s3-cloudfront-ci/README.md

 ## GitHub Actions `Variables`

-For the CI pipeline to function correctly, you must add the following **variables** to your repository's "Actions" settings:
+For the CI pipeline to function correctly, you must add the following **variables** to your repository's "Actions" settings to each `environment`:

+- Should create `stage` and `prod` environments.

 #### Stage Variables

-These variables are prefixed with `STAGE_` for your staging environment:
+Variables for your `stage` environment:

-  * `STAGE_PROJECT_BUILD_ENVS`: Your FRONT-END project envs of `stage` environment.
+  * `PROJECT_BUILD_ENVS`: Your FRONT-END project envs of `stage` environment.

 #### Production Variables

-These variables are for your production environment:
+Variables for your `prod` environment:

   * `PROJECT_BUILD_ENVS`: Your FRONT-END project envs of `prod` environment.